ibex-team/ibex-lib/newdoc/modeling.rst

 C++ versus Minibex
 ------------------------------

-There are two possible alternatives for modeling.
+There are three possible alternatives for modeling.
 You can either:

 -  write C++ code.
 Variables, functions, constraints